Nicholas0350/nicholasgousis/project/gotomarket/daily-routine.md

 ## Time allocation:

+### Keep a "parking lot" note
+ for compliance insights that come to mind while coding

 1. set a strict time limit for solving technical issues before asking for help 30 minutes before reaching out to NextJS/Tailwind communities?

 Do not let yak shaving technical details keep you from your core value proposition - your deep understanding of AFSL regulation and compliance patterns.